shd101wyy/Yo/DESIGN.md

 type Language = { language: string; year: i32 };
 ```

-Please note `|` is the union type, which is not allowed in `type` declaration.
+Please note `|` is the union type, which only allows the record types, not primitive types.
-Please use `enum` instead for union types.
+Please use `enum` instead for union types to create tagged records.

 > This is wrong.
 Should use `enum` instead for union types.
 >